Breadcrumb

 Picton to Blenheim

-SUGGESTED ACTIVITY - Omaka Aviation Heritage Centre
+Suggested Activity - Omaka Aviation Heritage Centre

 Omaka Aviation Heritage Centre houses a display like no other and you don't have to be an aviation buff to enjoy it!
 Human stories from the Great War come to life in a theatrical treatment, which is innovative and visually stunning.
 Assisted by mannequins from Peter Jackson's Weta Workshop, captivating scenes depict the aircraft in context, some recreating actual incidents.
 The rare memorabilia is worthy of any national collection and ranges from beautifully crafted 'trench art' through to personal items belonging to the famous Red Baron himself.